WikiEducationFoundation/WikiEduDashboard/docs/testing.md

 ## Contributing

-Testing is very important to the health of the Wikiedu Dashboard as a whole.
+Testing is very important to the health of the Wiki Ed Dashboard as a whole.
 As part of a wholistic testing strategy, the project utilizes the following testing stack:

 * [RSpec](https://github.com/rspec/rspec) for unit tests (model and controller specs)
 * [Capybara](https://github.com/jnicklas/capybara), [Capybara-webkit](https://github.com/thoughtbot/capybara-webkit), and [Selenium](https://github.com/SeleniumHQ/selenium) for end-to-end integration testing.